-Antony Amboy is the Director of the Asian American, Native Hawaiian, and Pacific Islander Student Achievement Program.
+Antony Amboy is the Director of the Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Student Achievement Program at FoundationCCC.

-In this role, Anthony is responsible for ensuring that the colleges we serve have the added capacity and support to focus on historically underserved student groups, including, but not limited to, first-generation AANHPI Students, low-income students, and students experiencing disproportionate impact.
-He is thrilled to collaborate with our community colleges in this effort.
+In this role, Anthony is responsible for ensuring that the colleges we serve have the added capacity and support to focus on historically underserved student groups, including but not limited to: first-generation AANHPI students, low-income students, and students experiencing disproportionate impact.

 - Directed development and foundational implementation efforts of the nation’s first state-funded, legislatively codified AANHPI Student Achievement Program.